475 West Locust St, Dubuque, IA. 52001 (563) 583-3483 Map

 March 16 Visitor's Shabbat service, 6:30 PM Discussion with the Rabbi; Service begins at 7:30 PM March 17 Family School with Rabbi, 10:00 AM March 17 Adult Hebrew with Rabbi, noon Dinner/Discussion Saturday night March 17 Purim Party to be determined later

-April 6 Congregational Seder, TBD Host the rabbi: April 7 Family School with Rabbi, 10:00 AM April 7 Adult Hebrew with Rabbi, noon Dinner/Discussion Saturday night:
+April 6 Congregational Seder, 5:30pm Host the rabbi: The Vergers April 7 Family School with Rabbi, 10:00 AM April 7 Adult Hebrew with Rabbi, noon Dinner/Discussion Saturday night: Becca Gottlieb.

-July 20 Shabbat service, 7:00 PMHost the rabbi: July 21 Bar Mitzvah Service for Gabriel Intriligator—details to come
+July 20 Adult Dinner & Discussion, 5:30 PMHost the rabbi: July 21 Bar Mitzvah Service for Gabriel Intriligator—details to come

 The Tri-State Islamic Center is now located at 4980 Radford Ct in Asbury.